Scope 3 emissions — indirect emissions across an entity's value chain — represent the most technically challenging aspect of UK SRS S2 implementation.

 Timeline and comply-or-explain framework

-Phase 1: Scope 1 and 2 mandatory (1 January 2027)
+Phase 1: S2 climate mandatory excluding Scope 3 (1 January 2027)

 Listed companies in scope must disclose Scope 1 and Scope 2 emissions from accounting periods beginning 1 January 2027.
-Scope 3 is not required in this first phase.

 Phase 2: Scope 3 comply-or-explain (1 January 2028)